scotm/canvassing/README.md

 #Installation

-## Database
+## PostgreSQL Database

-It relies on a recent PostgreSQL server, complete with PostGIS extension
+It uses a recent PostgreSQL server, complete with PostGIS extension.
+Or SQLite, with the SpatiaLite extension.
+I work with PostgreSQL.
+Install it.

 ```
 sudo apt-get install postgresql-server-9.x-all postgresql-9.x-postgis-2.1